brcale/Learning-Python-Flask/README.md

 # Learning-Python-Flask
  Web App made with Python and Flask for learning purposes.
+Database used: SQLAlchemy.
 [UNFINISHED]

 ![Python1](https://user-images.githubusercontent.com/50056973/75904591-c5a58400-5e43-11ea-8da8-2d0391a81343.png)